andrew/ultimate-awesome/README.md

 - [awesome-ton](https://github.com/copperbits/awesome-ton) - A curated list of awesome TON ecosystem 😎.
 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-marp](https://github.com/marp-team/awesome-marp) - A curated list of awesome things related to Marp.
-- [awesome-github-profiles](https://github.com/recodehive/awesome-github-profiles) - A curated list of inspiring GitHub profiles from developers, designers, and tech enthusiasts around the world. .
 - [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
 - [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [awesome-computer-science-resources](https://github.com/shiv4nsh/awesome-computer-science-resources) - List of All awesome Computer Science Courses.